-There is a wide range of technological support to enable pupils to learn effectively such as Eye-Gazes, switches and a wide range of programmes and apps for various subjects.
+There is a wide range of technological support to enable pupils to learn effectively such as computers that utilise EyeGaze technology, switches and a wide range of programmes and apps for various subjects.

-Equipment specifically to help those pupils with physical disabilities includes hoists, Acheeva beds and mini-buses with tail lifts.
+Equipment specifically to help those pupils with physical disabilities includes hoists, Acheeva beds and minibuses with tail lifts.